mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 moon rose, not even when the embers of <Holds-His-Ground>'s fire became ash.

-<Holds-His-Ground> said to <Red-Maned-Warrior>: <Third-Wife-
+<Holds-His-Ground> said to <Red-Maned-Warrior>: <Third-Wife-of-Holds-His-Ground> is missing.
-of-Holds-His-Ground> is missing.
 I shall search for her.

 And because <Red-Maned-Warrior> shared his fire, he went with
 <Holds-His-Ground> into the night.

-They came to a fork in the trail and <Holds-His-Ground> went to the left and <Red-Maned-Warrior> went to the right and in a cave in the hills <Red-Maned-Warrior> found <Third-Wife-of-Holds- His-Ground> and she was threatened by a ferocious monster who had trapped her in the cave.
-With great bravery, <Red-Maned- Warrior> leapt on the monster and drove his dewclaws into its eyes.
+They came to a fork in the trail and <Holds-His-Ground> went to the left and <Red-Maned-Warrior> went to the right and in a cave in the hills <Red-Maned-Warrior> found <Third-Wife-of-Holds-His-Ground> and she was threatened by a ferocious monster who had trapped her in the cave.
+With great bravery, <Red-Maned-Warrior> leapt on the monster and drove his dewclaws into its eyes.

 That morning, <Holds-His-Ground> came to the cave and found
-<Red-Maned-Warrior> lying by the side of <Third-Wife-of-Holds-
+<Red-Maned-Warrior> lying by the side of <Third-Wife-of-Holds-His-Ground> and he was greatly angered.
+He roared a challenge
-His-Ground> and he was greatly angered.
-He roared a challenge to <Red-Maned-Warrior> and the two fought and <Holds-His- Ground> slew <Red-Maned-Warrior>.
+to <Red-Maned-Warrior> and the two fought and <Holds-His-Ground> slew <Red-Maned-Warrior>.

 And in this way, <Holds-His-Ground> guarded the honor of
 <Third-Wife-of-Holds-His-Ground>.